ak-s-0723/Evaluations2/src/main/java/org/example/evaluations2/README.md

 # Roles and Privileges Part 1

+## Goal

+Teach proper RBAC modeling (User–Role–Privilege) in a way that maps naturally to Spring Security and JWT claims.

 ## Requirements

 In any secure application, controlling who can access what is critical.
 This is where Authentication and Authorization come into play.